folio-org/okapi/doc/guide.md

-Since Okapi forwards the response from a previous module on to the next module in the pipeline (e.g. for additional filtering/processing), certain initial request headers become invalid - e.g. when a module converts the entity to a different content type or changes its size.
+Since Okapi forwards the response from a previous module on to the next module in the pipeline (e.g. for additional filtering/processing), certain initial request headers become invalid, e.g. when a module converts the entity to a different content type or changes its size.
 Invalid headers need to be updated, based on the module's response header values, before the request can be forwarded to the